 Comparison between Polychromos and Prismacolor discussed in the Prismacolor review section below.

 |Prismacolor Premier colored Pencils by Sanford: Better quality than most colored pencils on the market (far better than Crayola/Prang, and not quite as good as

 Differences between "Prismacolor" and "Polychromos" colored pencils: These two leading brand fine art quality pencils are both highly pigmented resulting in opaque

 application on light or dark paper.
-The Prismacolor white seems to beat Polycrhomos in that regard, but other colors lay down similarly.
+Several Prismacolor colors, especially white, seems to beat Polycrhomos in that opacity, but most colors lay down similarly.

 The major difference between these products is Prismacolor is wax based and Polychromos is oil based.
 I prefer the oil based Polycrhomos because they blend easier

 together as well as appear more painted, almost a watercolor effect, when you rub a paper stump tool over top that has been lightly dipped in baby oil.
 I use Johnson's baby